manuranga/vim-jaggery/README.md

 ## Basic Install

-1. clone this repository
+1. Clone this repository
 2. Copy `ftdetect` and `ftplugin` into ~/.vim
-3. addd follwing to ~/.vimrc
+3. Addd follwing to ~/.vimrc

     `syntax plugin on`